NeuroVRHack/team-submission-template/README.md

 Requirements (delete this section after)
-- Fill out this README
+- Create a repository with your team name and number (TEAM_NAME_NUMBER)
+- Create a README with the same information as this one
-- Upload your build file to the repository
+- Upload your build file to your repository
-- Add screenshots of your application (optional)
+- Add the repository link to your project submission form

 # Project Details
 - Project Name